rob10thhuman/BlackjackProject/README.md

 8:51 PM Sun // moved from a series of if statements to a boolean while loop.
 Not quite working but much simpler code...if I can make it work

+11:04 PM Sun // it's not perfect but I think I've taken it as far as I can w/out a rested set of eyes on it.
+Lots of lessons learned in this one, from instaniating hands / arrayLists to retrieving the values and comparing the same

  - Need to keep a running count of the card deck (why? not for blackjack, just restock deck after new game?)
  - Want to put a random "waitress shows up w a drink!"
  - Should game end on 21 by player?
 (0905 -- yes)